PrincetonUniversity/intro_debugging/pre_workshop.md

 ## TurboVNC

-If the directions above fail and you have an acount on Tiger, Della or Perseus, then consider installing [TurboVNC](https://researchcomputing.princeton.edu/faq/how-do-i-use-vnc-on-tigre).
+If the directions above fail and you have an account on Tiger, Della or Perseus, then consider installing [TurboVNC](https://researchcomputing.princeton.edu/faq/how-do-i-use-vnc-on-tigre).
 In this case your goal is to use graphical applications on tigressdata.
 Visit the [OIT Tech Store](https://princeton.service-now.com/snap?id=kb_article&sys_id=ea2a27064f9ca20018ddd48e5210c771) for resolving issues with installing and configuring this software.

 ```bash
 $ ssh -Y <YourNetID>@tigressdata.princeton.edu